ACC News You Can Use June 2016

 Did you know that Fellows in Training receive unlimited, complimentary access to ACC’s ACCEL audio journal.
 Sign up for this unique membership benefit here.

 Stay In Touch with the ACC via Social Media

-Stay in touch with the ACC and the latest clinical and advocacy news through ACCinTouch.
+Stay in touch with the ACC and the latest clinical and advocacy news through ACC in Touch.
 ACCinTouch connects ACC members and those interested in cardiovascular news through popular social networking channels like Facebook, Twitter, LinkedIn and YouTube.
-Look for the ACCinTouch logo for the official ACC presence on these social media channels in order to connect with ACC members and those interested in cardiology.
-In addition to the ACC's main Twitter profile @ACCinTouch, the College also has profiles dedicated to news from the Advocacy team @Cardiology.
-CardioSmart, the ACC's patient education and support program, also has patient-centered cardiovascular news available through Facebook, Twitter @CardioSmart, and YouTube.
-For more information about ACC’s social media channels, visit CardioSource.org/ACCinTouch.
+Join each of these networks to connect with ACC members and those interested in cardiology.
+In addition to the ACC's main Twitter profile @ACCinTouch, the College also has a profile dedicated to advocacy-related news (@Cardiology).
+CardioSmart, the ACC's patient education and support program, also has patient-centered cardiovascular news available through Facebook, Twitter (@CardioSmart), and YouTube.
+For more information about ACC’s social media channels, visit ACC.org/ACCinTouch.

 Did you know that you can find archived webinars from throughout the years from the ACC on ACC.org?
 As a member, you have access to this wealth of information here.
 To access them, you must have an ACC.org log-in and use the confirmation code and webinar access link emailed to you.
 Questions?
 Contact ACC’s Resource Center at Phone: 202-375-6000, ext.
 5603 or 800-253-4636, ext.
 5603 or email@example.com.